The illness begins with fever and/or general unwellness (headache, cough, runny nose, tiredness) for a day or two followed by a rash:

 - Never give your child aspirin as this may increase the risk of Reye syndrome, which is a rare and serious illness

-- Chickenpox can be prevented by immunisation, but vaccination is not currently funded in New Zealand.
+- Chickenpox can be prevented by immunisation.
+All children are eligible for one free dose when they turn 15 months of age.
 Talk to your Doctor or Practice Nurse if you are interested in your child having this vaccine.